jdofa/TopNewsWebscraper/README.md

 # TopNewsWebscraper
-A web craper that I built using Python.
+A web scraper that I built using Python3.
 It scrapes for the top news headlines from Google News.

 #What I installed for this project